vvrebellion/vvrebellion/README.md

 - 🙌 Columnist at Trendy4u
 - 👀 I’m interested in generative and interactive art, AI and Machine Learning
 - 🌱 I’m currently learning AI and Machine Learning
-- 💞️ I'm currently working on bringing virtual humans to life
+- 💞️ I'm working on bringing virtual humans to life
 - 📫 How to reach me: Instagram @vv.labs